The Top 10 Apple Alarm Sounds for Waking Up

 These are all terrible and offensive and they will wake you ready to fight.
 Whether it’s for-your-goals-and-dreams or with-your-phone, well, only you can tell.

-So in summary, waking up is hard to do.
+Waking up is hard to do.
 If it were easy, these alarms wouldn’t exist.
-And while we can’t convert you into a morning person, we can help you get better sleep with the right mattress.
-Check out our mattress reviews to learn more!
+And while we can’t convert you into a morning person, we can direct you to the resources and tools that help you wake up well rested.